 Decisions and timescales depend on statutory need, child protection or early help.
 Vulnerable children and adults are responded to by the most appropriate professional.

-The MASH team is based at Hampshire County Council’s frontline contact centre.
-It builds upon the excellent work of the existing Children’s Reception Team.
+The MASH team is based at Hampshire County Council’s frontline contact centre and works in relationship with the Contact Assessment Resolution Team.

 - Outcomes of the MASH